AaronFR/Thinker/README.md

 To refine the system's architecture and enhance its capabilities and efficiency, several key features are intended for implementation:

 - **Auto-select messages**: After a message the option exists to automatically select that one for the next prompt.
+  - **prompt-chains**: instead of storing individual prompts store chains, first prompt to final in one set, simplifies organisation and reduces visual clutter

 - **Expand Workflows**: More workflows for more use-cases, improving on the quality of existing workflows.
   - **Flexible workflows**: Workflows shouldn't really be 'hardcoded', they should be defined from a common format likely